BINF3101-yohe/Lab7_genome_annotation_part2/README.md

 To view the GTF file use a command like `head -50 SRRXXXXX.gtf`

+What is the difference between a CDS and an exon?
+The main difference between a CDS (Coding Sequence) and an exon in a GTF file is their functional role and the specific portion of the gene they represent:

+1. Exon:
+- An exon is a sequence that remains present in mature RNA after splicing.
+- It includes both coding and non-coding regions, such as untranslated regions (UTRs).
+- Exons represent all transcribed and retained sequences, regardless of whether they code for proteins.

+2. CDS (Coding Sequence):
+- A CDS specifically refers to the portion of a gene's DNA or RNA that codes for a protein.
+- It represents only the protein-coding parts of exons, excluding UTRs and other non-coding regions.
+- In a GTF file, CDS entries typically include the start codon but exclude the stop codon.

+Key distinctions:
+- All CDS regions are part of exons, but not all exons are entirely CDS.
+- Exons may contain both coding and non-coding sequences, while CDS only contains coding sequences.
+- In GTF files, exon features represent the entire exon, while CDS features represent only the protein-coding portions.

+It's important to note that in some GTF files, CDS annotations might be used instead of exon annotations, especially for prokaryotic genomes where the distinction is less pronounced.

 We want to analyze _only_ the CDS sequences

 To do that we will extract only the lines that contain the CDS